gnuton/RagBag/Docs/Scala.md

 # Classes #
 Scala files can have more than one class.

 Let's start to have a look at class fields.
-They can be private or public.
+Those can be public or private.
+In both cases Scala creates private or public getter and setters method.
 ```scala
 class MyClass {
   private var x : Int = 0; // as in other langs private fields are accessible only from this class